flatmax/buildroot.rk3399.external/README.md

 # using

-After adding your RSA key to overlays/root/.ssh/authorized_keys, you will be able to ssh to the device.
+ssh in as user root, no pass.
+Or connect to the console debug uart with a serial cable.